Our 23-person group from Portland Community College had spent the past four days, from Monday through Thursday, toiling in the hot

-Above left: "All aboard!"
-This is the tiny hand-cranked ferry that crosses the Mopan River near Xunantunich.
+This is the small hand-cranked ferry that crosses the Mopan River near Xunantunich.

-Above center: Laurie and Cecelia laughed when they spotted a wheelbarrow and shovel at the ruins – after spending the entire
+Above left: Laurie and Cecelia laughed when they spotted a wheelbarrow and shovel at the ruins – after

-Above right: I think Tamera liked the armed guard.
-It must be the uniform.
+Above right: Tamera liked the armed guard.
+I think it was the uniform.

 Above left: A Mayan temple at one end of the main plaza.
 That's our guide, Jose (in the blue shirt), giving us a great tour.

 Above right: Looking across the plaza to the main temple, which today is called "El Castillo."
 We don't